broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 Standard withdrawal algorithm

 1. The `Everscale` `Token proxy` burns user tokens after Web3 request.
-2. The `Token proxy` sends new event to `Ever event config`.
+2. The `Everscale` `Token proxy` deploys new event via `Everscale event configuration`.
-3. The `Ever event config` deploys the new `Ever event` with a payload containing transfer.
+3. The `Everscale event configuration` deploys the new `Everscale event` with a payload containing transfer.
-4. Relays get info from the `Ever event`, containing the entire withdrawal payload.
+4. Relays get info from the `Everscale event`, containing the entire withdrawal payload.
 5. User calls withdraw tokens from the vault in the `Solana` `Token Proxy` program, transferring the payload.
 6. The `Token proxy` creates a unique withdrawal account with the payload from the event.
 7. Relays get callback from `Token proxy` program about a new withdrawal.